Wildlife Holidays in Spain and Portugal

 Birds of Extremadura, Spain - European Roller © John Muddeman European Roller Coracias garrulus © John Muddeman

-The combination of such diverse geography and habitats in the Extremadura region make it one of the best in Europe for wildlife, especially birds.
-To put it into perspective, 74.1% of the total surface area qualifies under International IBA criteria (Important Bird Areas), the highest for any geo-political area in Europe, while considering just Cáceres, this rises to >90%!
-While 44 species of international conservation concern are represented in the area, the real 'stars' in this stage are some of the rarest and most threatened species in Europe: 38 - 40 pp. pairs of Spanish Imperial Eagles are found (of the 195 - 200 pp. that exist), concentrated in the Monfragüe and Sierra de San Pedro areas; 640 pp. of Eurasian Black Vulture breed almost exclusively in Monfragüe and the Sierra de San Pedro; c.
-90 pp. of Bonelli's Eagle are spread widely across the region (especially the Sierra de San Pedro and Orellana areas); 170-175 pp. Birds of Extremadura, Spain - Long-eared Owl © John Muddeman Long-eared Owl Asio otus © John Muddeman of Black Stork (60% of the Iberian total are concentrated in the Monfragüe and Jerez de los Caballeros areas); and an estimated 6900 Great Bustards (of the c.
+The combination of the diverse geography and habitats, combined with generally extensive low-intensity management methods, make the Extremadura region one of the best in Europe for wildlife, especially birds.
+To put it into perspective, 74.1% of the total surface area qualifies under International IBA criteria (Important Bird Areas), the highest for any geo-political area in Europe, while considering just the Province of Cáceres, this rises to >90%!
+While 44 species of international conservation concern are represented in the area, the real 'stars' in this stage are some of the rarest and most threatened species in Europe: 49 pp. of Spanish Imperial Eagles (of the approx. 250 pp. that exist), concentrated in the Monfragüe and Sierra de San Pedro areas; 910 pp. of Eurasian Black Vulture breed almost exclusively in Monfragüe and the Sierra de San Pedro; 97 pp. of Bonelli's Eagle are spread widely across the region (especially the Sierra de San Birds of Extremadura, Spain - Long-eared Owl © John Muddeman Long-eared Owl Asio otus © John Muddeman Pedro and Orellana areas); 195 pp. of Black Stork (c.
+60% of the Iberian total are concentrated in the Monfragüe and Jerez de los Caballeros areas); and an estimated 5500-6500 Great Bustards (of the c.
 24 500 in Spain) are found widely across the plains.

 Raptors

 Not surprisingly, Extremadura is one of the Spanish strongholds for diurnal raptors, including breeding Honey Buzzard, Black-winged, Black and Red Kites, Egyptian (c.
-180 pp.) and Griffon Vultures (c.
+185 pp.) and Griffon Vultures (c.
 1300 pp.), Marsh, Hen and Montagu's Harriers, Goshawk, Sparrowhawk, Buzzard, Short-toed, Golden (c.
-125 pp.) and Booted Eagles, Lesser (= 3 500 pp.) and Common Kestrels, Eurasian Hobby and Peregrine (c.
+125 pp.) and Booted Eagles, Lesser (= 3750 pp.) and Common Kestrels, Eurasian Hobby and Peregrine (c.
 50 pp. concentrated in Las Villuercas, Sierra de Gredos and Las Hurdes).
-Winter visitors include a few Osprey and Merlin as well as boosting the number of Red Kite, Marsh and Hen Harriers, Sparrowhawk, Common Kestrels and Peregrines.
-Nocturnal raptors are well represented too: Barn, Scops, Eagle and Little Owl are all widespread, with Tawny Owl widespread in more humid habitats and small numbers of Long-eared Owl present.
+Winter visitors include a few Osprey and Merlin as well as boosting the number of Red Kite, Marsh and Hen Harriers, Sparrowhawk, Common Kestrels and Peregrines, while a recent news has been the exciting discovery of a small regular wintering population of Egyptian Vultures.
+Nocturnal raptors are well represented too: Barn, Scops and Little Owl are all relatively common and widespread, with scarcer Eagle and Long-eared Owls also found widely.
+Tawny Owl is widespread in more humid habitats with very small numbers of Short-eared Owls on passage and winter.

 Pseudosteppe Birds and more

-The area has far more on offer though than just these highlights.
+The area has far more on offer than just these highlights, however.
 White Storks are a common sight, with c.
 11 500 pp., making this the highest number of any Autonomous Community in Spain, nesting even right in the centre of larger towns and cities.
-The dehesa and scrub are home to a plethora of species, including showy Iberian Azure-winged Magpies and Hoopoes, to rather dowdier Thekla Lark and Short-toed Treecreeper, with Mediterranean warblers in the form of Zitting Cisticola, Western Orphean, Melodious, Spectacled, Subalpine and Sardinian all present.
-The acorns are not just of importance to the pigs however, since 45 - 70 000 Common Cranes Birds of Extremadura, Spain - Short-toed Treecreeper © John Muddeman Short-toed Treecreeper Certhia brachydactyla © John Muddeman come annually to winter in the area (up to 75% of the European population), with these acorns being one of the main sources of food for them.
-Spilt grain in rice and maize fields are now of major importance to these birds too at certain times, and incredible concentrations of up to 10 000 birds have been seen at one area in S Cáceres.
+The dehesa and scrub are home to a plethora of species, including showy Iberian Azure-winged Magpies and Hoopoes, to rather dowdier Thekla Lark and Short-toed Treecreeper, with Mediterranean warblers in the form of Zitting Cisticola, Birds of Extremadura, Spain - Short-toed Treecreeper © John Muddeman Short-toed Treecreeper Certhia brachydactyla © John Muddeman Western Orphean, Melodious, Spectacled, Subalpine and Sardinian Warblers all present.
+The acorns are not just of importance to the famous serrano ham producing pigs however, since 45 - 90 000 Common Cranes come annually to winter in the area (up to 85% of the European population), with Holm Oak acorns being one of their principal food sources of food.
+Spilt grain in rice and maize fields is now of major importance to these birds too at certain times, and incredible concentrations of over 11 000 birds have been seen at one area in S Cáceres.

 Sierras, River Valleys and Wetlands